Title

 First-response rescue workers may not be able to treat a serious inhalation exposure.
 Medical technicians may be able to administer oxygen to aid breathing after their arrival on the scene.
 Maintaining adequate respiration for the victim until delivery to a medical facility may be difficult.

 Respiratory protection is extremely important, but also limited in what equipment is available.
 A two-cartridge respirator is effective only for exposure levels of less than 300 ppm.
 Canister type respirators may be effective for longer periods at higher concentrations, but without skin protection, walking through an ammonia cloud is generally not advisable.
-A self-contained breathing apparatus (SCBA), which supplies the air to be breathed, and a sealed, protective HazMat suit are required for working in a cloud of escaping anhydrous ammonia.
-Anything less will not sufficiently protect a person in this situation.
+A self-contained

-First Aid Calls For Water + Water + Water
+First Aid Calls for Water + Water + Water

 Start first aid treatment immediately when someone is exposed to anhydrous ammonia.
 The chemical burning starts instantly and the injury becomes worse as time passes.
 Treatment consists of flushing the affected body area(s) with large quantities of water.